ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/group-cell-renderer/index.md

 <interface-documentation interfaceName='GroupCellRendererParams' overrideSrc='group-cell-renderer/group-cell-renderer.json' names='["checkbox","suppressCount","suppressPadding","suppressDoubleClickExpand","suppressEnterExpand","innerRenderer", "innerRendererParams","innerRendererSelector","footerValueGetter"]' ></interface-documentation>

-### Example Group cellRenderer
+## Example Group cellRenderer

 Below shows an example of configuring a group cell renderer.
-The example setup is not realistic as it has many columns configured for the showing the groups.
+The example setup is not realistic as it has many columns configured for showing the groups.
 The reason for this is to demonstrate different group column configurations side by side.
 In your application, you will typically have one column for showing the groups.

 The example is built up as follows: